braid-org/braid-spec/README.md

 You are welcome to edit any of these documents.
 To get Github access, send your login to [Michael](mailto:toomim@gmail.com).
 Discuss edits on the [Braid mailing list](https://groups.google.com/forum/#!forum/braid-http).
+After editing, add your name to the authors list at the top and bottom of the document.

 Discussion of the finished drafts will occur on the [IETF HTTPWG mailing list](https://lists.w3.org/Archives/Public/ietf-http-wg/)